apache/flink/docs/ops/cli.md

 as JAR files, and control their execution.
 The CLI is part of any Flink setup, available in local single node setups and in distributed setups.
-It is located under `<flink-home>/bin/flink` and connects by default to the running Flink master (JobManager) that was started from the same installation directory.
+It is located under `<flink-home>/bin/flink` and connects by default to the running JobManager that was started from the same installation directory.

 The command line can be used to